sheinbergon/jna-aac-encoder/README.md

   * Single artifact containing _libfdk-aac_ shared libraries cross-compiled for:
     * Linux (64-bit)
     * Windows (64-bit)
-    * OSX (Intel 64-bit, compiled with Xcode 9.4.1 SDK)
+    * OSX (Intel 64-bit / Apple Silicon, compiled with Xcode 13.3 SDK)
   * Provided fdk-aac version is 2.0.2
-  * Lower `2.0.x` of FDK-AAC might work, but haven't been tested.
+  * Lower `2.0.x` versions of FDK-AAC might work, but haven't been tested.
   * For `0.1.6`/`0.1.5` FDK-AAC support and Windows 32 bit support, please use version `0.1.9` of this library

 ### Encoding using the JVM AudioSystem